 First modern art photography (2012-2014) of the beauty and artistry of Slovak traditional costumes, specifically headpieces and the upper parts.
 Art work presents esthetics and beauty through art photography, finding alink with symbols and cultures all over the world in modern, original and respectful way.

-Collection comprises 20 photographs – introductory pieces and selection of 19 types of head-wears from over 350 (10 headpieces of married women and 9 of unmarried women), which.
+Collection comprises 20 photographs "“ introductory pieces and selection of 19 types of head-wears from over 350 (10 headpieces of married women and 9 of unmarried women), which honor aesthetics, grace and artistic value of Slovak folk art.
 It represents the wedding ceremony headdresses of the traditional female dress.